rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 I exploited this strategy creating our dog breed classifier as follows:
 - Load the pre-trained model: I used a VGG16 model which has been pre-trained on ImageNet, a +10 million image dataset from 1000 categories.
 - Freeze VGG16 layers, so as to avoid destroying the information they contain during training.
-- Add a multilayer perceptron on top of them, composed by two trainable fully connected layers, Dropout for preventing overfitting and a softmax classifier.
+- Add a multilayer perceptron on top of them, composed by two trainable fully connected layers, Dropout for preventing overfitting and a softmax classifier for determining the output probability for each class.

 The Keras implementation of the model is showed below:
 ```python